Jazmyn Foberg

 Jazmyn Foberg (born February 2, 2000) is an American artistic gymnast.
 She was the 2014 junior national all-around and uneven bars champion, as well as a member of the United States Junior National Team.
-Starting in 2017, she is competing on the Florida Gators women's gymnastics team at the University of Florida.
+Starting in 2017, she has been competing on the Florida Gators women's gymnastics team at the University of Florida.

 Career

 2014

 In August 2014, Foberg competed at the Secret U.S. Classic, where she placed fifth in the all-around, tied for third on vault, tied for sixth on uneven bars, placed seventh on balance beam, and tied for eleventh on floor exercise.
 Later that month, Foberg competed at the U.S. National Championships, where she won the all-around title ahead of favorites Nia Dennis and Norah Flatley, as well as the uneven bars.
 She also placed fourth on vault, ninth on beam, and fifth on floor.

 On December 8, 2014, Foberg committed to the University of Florida.
 Foberg enrolled a year early in the fall of 2017.